Background on the Proposal

-- In September 2021, Friends of Acadia President David MacDonald authored an opinion piece in the Portland Press Herald/Maine Sunday Telegram and local papers titled: Defending Acadia Against Industrial Size Aquaculture.
+- Sept.
+2021: Friends of Acadia President David MacDonald authored an opinion piece in the Portland Press Herald/Maine Sunday Telegram and local papers titled: Defending Acadia Against Industrial Size Aquaculture.
 Read more here.

-- More than 50 people attended Friends of Acadia’s virtual information session on the American Aquafarms salmon farm proposal hosted in early October 2021 by Conservation Director Stephanie Clement.
+- Oct.
+2021: More than 50 people attended Friends of Acadia’s virtual information session on the American Aquafarms salmon farm proposal hosted by Conservation Director Stephanie Clement.

-- On October 28, 2021, more than 200 people participated in a public comment meeting held by the Maine Department of Environmental Protection (DEP) regarding the wastewater discharge permit applications submitted by American Aquafarms.
+- Oct.
+2021: More than 200 people participated in a public comment meeting held by the Maine Department of Environmental Protection (DEP) regarding the wastewater discharge permit applications submitted by American Aquafarms.
 Following the meeting, Friends of Acadia submitted its comments in opposition to the permits.
 Read comments here